T

 +

-Jerusalem is generally considered safe for walking at night, especially in well-lit tourist areas like the Old City and downtown Jerusalem.
-However, as with any major city, it's wise to stay aware of your surroundings and avoid dimly lit or deserted streets.
-Stick to popular routes, and consider using reputable taxi services if you're traveling late.
+Jerusalem is generally considered safe for walking at night, especially in well-trafficked tourist areas like the Old City and its surrounding neighborhoods.
+However, like any major city, it's wise to stay aware of your surroundings, avoid dimly lit or deserted alleys, and stick to main streets.
+Popular areas like Ben Yehuda Street and Mamilla Avenue remain lively and well-patrolled after dark.

 Do I need a visa to visit Jerusalem, Israel?